Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Day 7: Pacific Coast

-• Day at the beach
+Day at the beach and the fourth match at night.

 1531878_284682631679446_425221373_n1545821_284682505012792_1141511256_n1551697_284682185012824_213671537_n